What is an Electrical Embedded Network?27 July 2017

 In a well-designed and well-run embedded network, no occupier, be they owner or tenant, should ever be disadvantaged in the cost of the electricity supplied to them.
 A well-run embedded network should provide market competitive pricing or better.
 A well-run embedded network should not force customers into paying on time by direct debit or credit card to access the pricing.

-You can find a detailed explanation on how this all works on our Electrical Embedded Networks page if you want to find out more.
+You can find a detailed explanation on how this all works on our Embedded Network Electricity page if you want to find out more.

 If your Electrical Embedded Network isn’t working this way or delivering the way you think it should, maybe it’s time to think about an alternative?